harshvishwakarma9575/veritas---Fake-Real-News-Detector/README.md

 # 🔎 Veritas — Fake & Real News Detector

-> **An AI-powered news verification assistant that analyzes news content and helps identify whether it is likely to be Real or Fake.**
+> **An powered news verification assistant that analyzes news content and helps identify whether it is likely to be Real or Fake.**

-Veritas is a modern AI-powered web application designed to assist users in evaluating the credibility of news articles and claims.
+Veritas is a modern powered web application designed to assist users in evaluating the credibility of news articles and claims.
 It uses **Google Gemini AI** to analyze submitted news content and provides an easy-to-understand result with supporting insights.

 ---

 ## 🚀 Features

 * 📰 **News Analysis** — Enter or submit news content for analysis.
-* 🤖 **AI-Powered Detection** — Uses Google Gemini AI for intelligent content analysis.
+* 🤖 **Powered Detection** — Uses Google Gemini AI for intelligent content analysis.
 * ✅ **Real / Fake Classification** — Provides a classification based on the AI analysis.
 * 📊 **Confidence Score** — Displays an analysis score to make the result easier to understand.
 * 📈 **Visual Results** — Presents analysis results using interactive UI components and charts.